- Internet and Video Game Addiction

 - Doctor and Dentist Visits: Make appointments with your doctor and dentist for evaluations.
 In the paper work the bishop will give you will be medical forms that they will need to fill out.

-- Missionary Candidate Information: There are several sections of personal information to complete.
+- Missionary Candidate Information: There are several sections of personal information to complete, and whether you do it online or on the paper application it will be the same.
 You’ll fill out background information about yourself, including your desire and ability to learn a language, your schooling, and how your mission will be financed.
+You’ll be asked to submit a photo (uploading it or mailing it in) with your application, so make sure that in this photo you are dressed according to missionary standards (i.e. conservative hair and clothing styles, etc. See my post on Missionary Dress and Grooming Standards).

 - Meet with the Bishop Again: Set another appointment with your bishop after all of the forms are completed, and he will review the application.
 He will conduct a thorough interview to determine your worthiness to serve a mission, your ability to serve, and your testimony of the Savior and the restored gospel.

 - Meet with the Stake President: After your interview with the bishop, he will tell you how to set up and appointment with the stake president.
 Your bishop and stake president will complete some additional parts including their own written recommendations for your missionary service.
-This will be the final step before the application is sent to Church headquarters.
+This will be the final step before the application is sent to Church headquarters (usually done by the Stake Clerk).

 - Assigned to a Mission by Prophecy: Your mission application is received by the Church and you are assigned to a specific mission by a member of the Quorum of the Twelve Apostles, who has been authorized by the President of the Church.
 The mission assignment comes after prayer and revelation.
 See my article about how missionaries are called by God for more information on this process.